Is Your Company Using a Generic Contractor Teaming Agreement Template? Beware.

 There is a national state of confusion as to whether your teaming arrangement is enforceable in court or could be viewed as a standard subcontractor agreement.
 Many small businesses are not quite certain of the differences in a teaming agreement vs subcontract.
 If you are in a state that believes that the contracting teaming arrangement is enforceable, then picking such a state as the “choice of law” could be beneficial.
 However, you will have the burden of knowing how that particular state looks at teaming agreements.

 As federal contractor team arrangement attorneys, we tend to agree with the Cyberlock case analysis, Cyberlock Consulting, Inc. v Information Experts, Inc., 939 F. Supp.
 2d 572 (E.D.
 Va.
 2013).
 The Virginia Court, in that case, ruled that the subcontractor agreement was not enforceable.
-The legal analysis was that the teaming agreement did not have sufficient details to meet the elements of a contract.
+The legal analysis was that the agreement did not have sufficient details to meet the elements of a contract.

 This is why our federal subcontractor relationships attorneys suggest government contractors draft separate subcontractor agreement that links to the teaming agreement after the government awards the contract.
 The teaming agreement is primarily for use by the government to evaluate your proposal.
 To say otherwise would mean that since the FAR provides for teaming agreements, then the prime contractor or subcontractor should be able to use federal law to enforce the contract.